Mortal/csaudk-submitj/README.md

-FADS programming exercises
+ADS programming exercises
 ==========================

-Intended audience: Students of *Foundations of Algorithms and Data Structures* (FADS), Aarhus University.
+Intended audience: Students of *Algorithms and Data Structures* (ADS), Aarhus University.

-In FADS, you have to solve a number of programming tasks along the way.
+In ADS, you have to solve a number of programming tasks along the way.
 The programming tasks should be solved in Java using the [BlueJ](https://www.bluej.org/) programming environment.

 To solve a programming task, first find the task either in